IDMNYU/BlinkingBeeping/week8/ble.md

 * Your scanner may be able to send hex, ASCII, or bytes to the connected device.

 ## Connecting to p5.js
 There is a [p5js ble library](https://itpnyu.github.io/p5ble-website/) that allows Chrome to connnect to BLE devices.
-You can include the librsry in an index.html file like so :
+You can include the library in an index.html file like so :

 ```HTML
 <script